joshberger5/Temptare/Docs/index.md

 **Scenes**
 This section describes all the scenes (or levels) that make up the game.

+**Research**
+This section describes the research demonstrating Virtual Reality has the potential to be better for education than traditional learning methods and its applications towards teaching gun safety.

 ----

 [^1]: Temptare means to try or attempt in Latin, which is fitting since this is my first attempt at game development.